digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 ### notes

-Optional text on how this data was made or produced, or how it can be interpreted.
+Optional text on how this data was  or produced, or how it can be interpreted.

 ### made-date

 The date a tree preservation order was made available to the public.
-The tree or trees are protected from this date.
+The tree or trees are temporarily protected from this date, until the order is confirmed.

 Write in YYYY-MM-DD format.